 An evaluation version of Aphelion is time limited.
-The duration of the evaluation period is computed based on the date the evaluation License Code is actually issued.
-For a standard 15-day evaluation period, if the installation happens 5 days after receiving the License Code, then Aphelion will run during 10 days.
-If Aphelion has not been installed during the period of 15 days, call your Aphelion software supplier and ask for a new License Code.
+The evaluation license expires 30 days from the date of the email containing the License Code.
+If Aphelion has not been installed or issues have a risen during the 30 days period please contact your Aphelion software supplier or ADCIS S.A..
 To install the evaluation version, follow the instructions provided in the sections 2.4.3 Aphelion Installation Prerequisites and 2.4.5 Aphelion Installation.